Teaching wasn’t my first choice as a profession…well not really.

 Well okay then.

 Unsure of what to do next, I just loaded up on liberal arts classes that I thought might be useful electives at some point.
-One of the classes was Intro to Microeconomics, and I came to really enjoy the class, despite the fact that I’ve never been very comfortable with math.
+One of the classes was Intro to Microeconomics, and I really enjoyed the class, despite the fact that I’ve never been very comfortable with math.
 I changed my major the next semester and graduated a couple of years later with a BA in Economics and a Minor in Business.
 Now I still had to figure out what I wanted to do.

 I told this story to a coworker once, and she said to me, “Sometimes parents have to grow up too.”